-Note that the FCA has used its Temporary Transitional Powers (TTP) to remove the exemption under EU SFTR from reporting SFTs with members of the ESCB.
-Therefore, SFTs transacted by UK-established and located parties with members of the ESCB willdid not have to be reported under UK SFTR until the TTP expireexpired on 31 March 2022.
-This means meant that the obligation to report such transactions under UK MiFIR will continue until that date.23 However, ESMA has not exempted the reporting under EU SFTR of SFTs transacted by EU-established and located parties with the Bank of England, which is no longer a member of the ESCB.
-In other words, SFTs with the Bank of England are reportable under EU SFTR but, at least until 31 March 2022, there will bewas no change in reporting obligations with respect to SFTs with members of the ESCB or Bank of England under UK SFTR.
+FCA used its Temporary Transitional Powers (TTP) to remove the exemption under EU SFTR from reporting SFTs with members of the ESCB.
+Therefore, SFTs transacted by UK-established and located parties with members of the ESCB did not have to be reported under UK SFTR until the TTP expired on 31 March 2022.
+This meant that the obligation to report such transactions under UK MiFIR continued until that date.22 However, ESMA has not exempted the reporting under EU SFTR

+22 The FCA's SFTR webpage includes an update in October on the use of their Temporary Transitional Powers (TTP), which states that, "Please note that the TTP will apply to securities financing transactions where one of the counterparties is a member of the European System of Central Banks (ESCB).
+For these transactions, the status quo is retained and counterparties will not need to report these transactions under the on-shored SFTR until 31 March 2022.
+However, where firms are subject to MiFIR transaction of SFTs transacted by EU-established and located parties with the Bank of England, which is no longer a member of the ESCB.
+In other words, SFTs with the Bank of England are reportable under EU SFTR but, until 31 March 2022, there was no change in reporting obligations with respect to SFTs with members of the ESCB or Bank of England under UK SFTR.